Canon 10D vs Nikon D3300

 Review summary: Canon 10D vs Nikon D3300

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 10D or the Nikon D3300 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 10D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.